ouspg/SecurityEngineering/Week1_Threats/README.md

 ---

-### Task 4: Security Audit
+### Task 4: Personal Security Audit

-In the previous tasks we tried to map out our precious data and security of our machines.
+~~In the previous tasks we tried to map out our precious data and security of our machines.
 Now we can perform a couple of tests to see if we find any anomalies or unsecured data.
-We also deploy a Security Information and Event Management software to monitor and analyze systems.
+We also deploy a Security Information and Event Management software to monitor and analyze systems.~~ **TODO** *Rewrite and add vm part below, for the full point docker must work*

 ### Task 4A: Network scan